Cookies page

 Publishing your cookies page

-Link to the cookies page from the service footer and from the cookie banner.
+Link to the cookies page from the Footer component and from the Cookie banner component.

 Letting users accept or reject cookies on the cookies page

-Use radios and a button to let users accept or reject non-essential cookies.
+Use a Radios component and a Button component to let users accept or reject non-essential cookies.

 Load the page with the radios set to ‘no’ on the user’s first visit.
 If they’ve previously used the service and set their preferences, load the page with those preferences selected.